Workbench Reports support ad-hoc and periodic reporting for organizations that process a large number of cases.

 Workbench Report Actions

 After setting up the Workbench Report, there are a few actions you can use to run it.
-For more information on the Workbench Report actions, see Run, Download & Copy Workbench Reports.
+For more information about the Workbench Report actions, see Run, Download & Copy Workbench Reports.